Thursday 25 April 15:00 BST / 10:00 EDT. ADD TO CALENDAR

 If you are already a member of the Business Fights Poverty online community, click “Log In” at the top right of the page and then enter your details.
 If you have not logged into our new community platform, you will have to reset your password here: http://businessfightspoverty.org/community/new-password/

 If you are not already a member of the Business Fights Poverty online community, you will need to sign up here: http://businessfightspoverty.org/community/sign-up.
-Once you are have joined the community, you can return to the discussion page, click “Log In” at the top right of the page and then enter your details.
+Once your application to join the community has been approved, you can return to the discussion page, click “Log In” at the top right of the page and then enter the username and password that you will have received by email (be sure to check your spam folder if you can’t find the email).

 Please add a profile photo - this helps the discussion feel much more engaging!
 To add a profile photo, click here: http://forum.businessfightspoverty.org/my/preferences (You can update other profile information and reset your password here too